-An estimated one million Americans, 250,000 Britons, and over 100,000 Canadians and Australians have ME/CFS.
-Worldwide prevalence is at least 17 million.
-As with autoimmune conditions such as MS and lupus, most patients are women.
+Millions of people, all around the world, have ME/CFS.
+As with similar conditions such as MS and lupus, most patients are women.
 It strikes all racial, ethnic, and socio-economic groups.

 ME/CFS can occur at any age.
 Many children have the disease and lose many years of school.
 Some do not recover and never have the chance to go to college, have a career, marry or have a family.

 ME/CFS has a huge impact on national economies.
-It costs the US economy, for example, over $17 billion each year.
+It costs the US economy, for example, over billions of dollars each year.
 Its prevalence, economic effect, disabling impact and chronicity create a heavy burden for both patients and society.